Understanding And Expanding Your Alto Sax Range | Tips And Techniques

 Overblowing Techniques

 Overblowing is another technique that can help you reach higher notes on the alto saxophone.
-By adjusting your embouchure and airstream, you can produce harmonics that extend beyond the saxophone’s standard range.
+By adjusting your embouchure and airstream, you can produce harmonics that beyond the saxophone’s standard range.

 To begin exploring overblowing, start by playing a middle-range note and gradually increase your airstream and embouchure pressure.
 As you blow harder, you will notice that the note jumps up an octave or even higher.
 This is the result of overblowing, and with practice, you can control and manipulate this effect.